 Breakfast was also notably good for children.
 Whilst adults could dine on smoked salmon and scrambled eggs, or a buffet including crowdie and charcuterie, the kids grabbed Innocent smoothies, babybel cheeses and graze snacks, alongside their usual cereal and sausages.

 MID RANGE IN ABERDEEN WITH POOL – Yes there are ‘chic’er hotels in Aberdeen but this is a very reasonable establishment, especially if you consider the facilities available (most Aberdeen hotels simply do not offer a pool).
 Aberdeen Altens often runs very good deals too.
 The rooms are quite straightforward but you can book some with kitchenettes, which is super handy for families.
 The hotel offers a pool, baby pool, jacuzzi, sauna, steam room, family friendly dining and welcoming staff.
 Discover more detail here, and see if the price is right for you.

-Find the perfect spot for the family that comes with all the right amenities to make the whole trip-planning process a breeze.
-I’ve heard good things about how family friendly these hotel are – Peebles Hydro in Peebles, and Kingsmill in Inverness, but I’ve haven’t actually visited so can’t personally vouch for them.
-Perhaps worth a little independent research though.
+I’ve heard good things about how family friendly these hotel are – Golf View Hotel and Spa in Nairn, Peebles Hydro in Peebles, and Kingsmill in Inverness, but I’ve haven’t actually visited so can’t personally vouch for them.
+All have pools I believe, so perhaps worth a little independent research though.